-Each year, all Da Vinci employees are required to take an online training module in the identification and reporting of child abuse and neglect.
-The training includes information that failure to report an incident of known or reasonably suspected child abuse or neglect as required by law is a misdemeanor punishable by imprisonment and/or a fine as specified.
+The training shall include, but not necessarily be limited to, training in identification and reporting of child abuse and neglect.
+In addition, the training shall include information that failure to report an incident of known or reasonably suspected child abuse or neglect as required by law is a misdemeanor punishable by imprisonment and/or a fine as specified.